Home

 Nope.
 You don't need to, and you don't want to stretch your Achilles Tendon.

 Your Achilles Tendon doesn't get 'tight'.
 It get's 'taut'.
 It's not just a semantic difference.
-Conceptually it makes a difference for you if you want to get out of pain.
+Conceptually and in reality it makes a difference for you if you want to get out of pain.

 First off, tendons aren't stretchy.
 You DON'T want your Achiles Tendon, any tendon, to stretch.
 When a tendon or ligament stretches, it's doesn't shrink back.

-And really, the tendon isn't the problem.
-Even if it does appear to be tight, it gets tight for a reason.
-The reason is the real problem.
+Even if the tendon does appear to be tight, it gets tight for a reason.
+The reason it's tight in the first place is the real problem.
 We'll get to that.

 Achilles Tendon Stretching